-This exhibition traces the development of “cultural astronomy” in Africa’s various regions, focusing on Mali, in the West; Egypt, in the North; and South Africa in the South.
+The exhibition, African Cosmos: Stella Arts, at the National Museum of African Art tops our list of ongoing exhibitions and museum visits.
+The show, on view till December 9, traces the development of “cultural astronomy” in Africa’s various regions, focusing on Mali in the West; Egypt in the North; and South Africa in the South.
 The art showcases the inspiration artists and cultures derived from the cosmos, while the supplemental text explores the scientific and practical purposes astronomy held for various cultures.
 If you are outside the D.C. area, the online page provides high quality images, short blurbs on the pieces, and interesting links for further delving.
+Here’s some more:

 New York (Harlem): Studio Museum with Primary Sources: Artists in Residence 2011–12 through October 21